-Heart disease remains the number 1 killer of both men and women worldwide.
-In 2016, actor Carrie Fisher died of a heart attack along with approximately 17.5 million other people around the world.
-Heart disease has edged out cancer as the leading killer worldwide for the past few years.
+Heart disease remains the number one killer of both men and women worldwide, edging out cancer for the past few years.

 Here’s the good news: there are some things we can do to help prevent heart disease and, if heart disease or attack is recognized and treated early, there are some great outcomes for patients.